nshimiye/tekmetric-interview/frontend/DECISIONS.md

 - Allow users to reset cache
 If they search by author and the author just released a new book (which is not in the cached result)

+- Allow users to view web app in different languages Given that this is a app for readers, it makes sense for someone who reads French books to also view the site in French.

 - react-i18next
 Most popular
 Straighforward API